LoHallassou/Password-Generator/README.md

 # Password-Generator

-This is a simple password generator tool.
+This is a simple <a href="https://lohallassou.github.io/Password-Generator/">Password Generator</a> tool.
 It allows users to generate secure passwords based on their specified criteria, such as length and character types.